Slamy/Wiki_MiSTer/SYS---HPS-IO.md

 Paddles - paddle_x - are input devices that have a range from 0 to 255.
 They do not spin fully.

 Spinners - spinner_x - are a paddle looking device, but there is no stop in the hardware, they spin freely.
-Therefore, these use an extra bit 8 that toggles with each update. the value is in 0:7, -128..+127
+Therefore, these use an extra bit 8 that toggles with each update. the value is in 0:7, -128..+127 - they are relative, and usually the value will be between -8 and 8.

 ```Verilog
 	// buttons up to 32